emilchr/jamming/README.md

 - ~Not able to scroll down to view all the tracks in SearchResult and Playlist.(#root overrided body scroll.
 Disabled body scroll.)~
 - ~The first time clicking "Save to Spotify" fails.
 (Username was not retrieved.
 Added an asyncronous function.)~
 - ~User icon not loading on first redirect from Spotify Authorization.~
+- ~Save button issues on mobile devices.
+Not visible if you scroll to the bottom~
 - Search button is not working.
 - Preview keeps playing after another preview has been started.